git-atoms/School-git/02 Documentation/-- Documentation.md

 <!--- Poniżej wtrącony komentarz o tym co to za pliki z hashem z przodu w nazwie --->

----
+>**Important info:**<br>

-With hash '#' I named my workbook files, where I learnt and tried side-commands, not really used in code of files from steps of my project.
+> With hash '#' in the filename, I named my workbook files, where I learnt and tried side-commands, not really used in code of files from steps of my project.
-===